Water Hall Solar Farm

 Introducing Water Hall Solar Farm

-Bluefield Renewable Developments Ltd has submitted a planning application to West Suffolk Council (DC/23/1127/FUL) for a solar farm on land at Water Hall Farm, Waterhall Road, Wixoe, Suffolk, CO10 8UA.
+The solar farm will be located on land at Water Hall Farm, Waterhall Road, Wixoe, Suffolk, CO10 8UA.

 Updated Site Location Plan